A letter from Sheriff Doc Holladay

 The Detention Center

-With those figures in mind, the Quorum Court has approved construction of 240 additional beds to house non-violent felons.
-This addition should be on-line by late 2012 bringing our maximum capacity to 1,370 beds.
+With those figures in mind, we have completed construction of 240 additional beds to house non-violent felons.
+This addition is partially on-line with the first 80 beds funded and as the remaining 160 beds are funded, this will bring our maximum capacity to 1,370 beds.
 These new beds will provide space for burglars, drug offenders and thieves who need to be incarcerated to deter their repeat behavior.
 We know that these type criminals will continue to commit multiple offenses, thereby adversely affecting the over-all crime rate, unless there is incarceration or threat of possible incarceration.
 Future plans will require additional beds for violent felons.
 This matter will be dealt with, as funds are available.

 In May 2007, I appointed a 15 person Citizens Jail Committee.
 It is appropriate that the public have input of ideas regarding the jail issues in this County.
 Therefore, this Committee was chosen to be representative of all areas of the County and represent diversity within the County.
 The Committee meets quarterly.
 They are updated as needed on changes made and activities within the jail or within the County government, involving the jail.